Life before diagnosis

 This is my story

-I am married to the beautiful and unbelievably strong, Zoe, and I have 2 kids, Raphael, 22 years old who will plays rugby professionally (hopefully in France soon as frankly it pays more and is better than here!) and Gabriel, 17 who is a computer nerd, complete opposite to his brother and doing computing at college and I have an 85 year old mum, Pam, who had a very rough 2024 and 2025 herself (it’s like a crappy competition), who I’m looking after, but who still, unbelievably, has the mental ability to deal with me!
+I am married to the beautiful and unbelievably strong, Zoe, and I have 2 kids, Raphael, 22 years old who will plays rugby professionally (hopefully in France soon as frankly it pays more and is better than here!) and Gabriel, 17 who is a computer nerd, complete opposite to his brother and doing computing at college and I have an 85 (86 soon) year old mum, Pam, who had a very rough 2024, 2025 and so far in 2026 herself (it’s like a crappy competition), who I’m looking after, but who still, unbelievably, has the mental ability to deal with me!

 I spent my whole life raising charity funds, volunteering and trying to be just a good person, never expecting the same for me, but here we go!

 I’m so in love with my wife and family, they make me feel amazing, and it hurts so much to know that without any income now, my condition will deteriorate, and my life could end very quickly.
-I have not been able to work at all since early 2025, and although I am currently feeling brilliant, my earning potential is now limited.
-If I can find work that fits in with the numerous hospital appointments and days when I am too unwell to do anything at all, which whilst the Avastin works is rare, then what I earn and you donate will finance the chose treatment.
+I have not been able to work since early 2025 as it would impact my benefits.
+I feel brilliant, but my earning potential is now limited.
+Only you donating will finance the chosen treatment.

-The funds that my amazing friends and family have raised this year have enabled me to test different treatment options, and we are all so grateful for that, Thank you.
+The funds that my amazing friends, family and complete strangers, have raised so far have enabled me to test different treatment options and are financing the next major one, and we are all so grateful for that, Thank you.
 But we do need to somehow find a way to pay for these treatments and need your support urgently.
-If just over 200 people were able to donate the cost of a couple of pints each month it would enable me to keep on going for longer and get the 5+ years my loved ones deserve.
-Please.
+Your donations will enable me to keep on going for longer and get the 5+ years my loved ones deserve.
+Please, donate, encourage others and do look at the whole website and gte the story of my life.
+Thank you again.

 Now...